-- What is one way to experience God's kindness in your daily life through what you learned in the service? - How have you been fulfilling your commitment from last week to try to show kindness to people even when it's difficult?
+- What is one way to experience God's kindness in your daily life through what you learned in the service? - How have you been fulfilling your commitment from last week to try to be kind even when it's difficult?